CESARIUX2596/CESARIUX2596/README.md

 ## Hello there!
-👋 Hi, I’m Cesar Torres {@CESARIUX2596}, a Machine Learning Engineer with an academic background in computer science and a passion for computer vision and Linux.
-I am currently completing my Master's thesis in computer science at TecNM/Tijuana Institute of Technology.
+👋 Hi, I’m Cesar Torres {@CESARIUX2596}, a Machine Learning Engineer with an academic background in computer science (MSc. in Soft Computing) and a passion for computer vision and Linux.
+I am currently looking for industry experience and to collaborate on new publications in the field.
 <br/>
 Some of my interest are:
 - 🎸